95anantsingh/NYU-ResNet-On-Steroids/README.md

 # **NYU-ResNet-On-Steroids**

-A project based on ResNet aimed at improving ResNEt accuracy on CIFAR10 dataset while keeping the the model parameters under 5 million.
+A project aimed at improving ResNet accuracy on CIFAR10 dataset while keeping the the model parameters under 5 million.

 ---
 ## **Project Stucture**